SwissLife-OSS/Confix/README.md

 complexities and hello to a more straightforward, secure, and efficient application setup and deployment.

-**What if you could just use a simple JSON file to manage your application configurations?**
+**What if you could just use a simple JSON file to manage your application configuration?**

 <p align="center">
 <img src="images/intro-0.png">